 2.9 Hourly paid employees shall enter absences in the HRIS based on actual time absent from work and sensitive to the nearest 30-minute increment.

-2.10 If emergency absences arise, the Associate Superintendent of People Services and Principal/supervisor shall be contacted as far in advance as possible.
+2.10 If emergency absences arise, the Associate Superintendent of Human Resources and Principal/supervisor shall be contacted as far in advance as possible.

 3.0 Inclement Weather

 3.1 Employees shall make all best efforts to attend the workplace on inclement weather days as schools remain open even if buses are not running.

 3.2 Employees who have difficulty arriving to work on time due to inclement weather must contact their Principal/supervisor.